 As we can see from these questions, the Chi-Square Test of Independence works with nominal scales for both the dependent and independent variables.
 These example questions ask for answer choices on a nominal scale or a tick mark in a distinct category (e.g., male/female, infected/not infected, buy online/do not buy online).

 In more academic terms, most quantities that are measured can be proven to have a distribution that approximates a Chi-Square distribution.
 Pearson's Chi Square Test of Independence is an approximate test.
 This means that the assumptions for the distribution of a variable are only approximately Chi-Square.
 This approximation improves with large sample sizes.
 However, it poses a problem with small sample sizes, for which a typical cut-off point is an expected cell size below five.

 Taking this into consideration, Fisher developed an exact test for contingency tables with small samples.
 Exact tests do not approximate a theoretical distribution, as in this case Chi-Square distribution.
 Fisher's exact test calculates all needed information from the sample using a hypergeocontinuous-level distribution.

 What does this mean?
 Because it is an exact test, a significance value p calculated with Fisher's Exact Test will be correct; i.e., when ρ =0.01 the test (in the long run) will actually reject a true null hypothesis in 1% of all tests conducted.
 For an approximate test such as Pearson's Chi-Square Test of Independence this is only asymptotically the case.
 Therefore the exact test has exactly the Type I Error (α-Error, false positives) it calculates as ρ-value.

-The Chi-Square Test of Independence is the simplest test to prove a causal relationship between an independent and one or more dependent variables.
-As the decision-tree for tests of independence shows, the Chi-Square Test can always be used.
+The Chi-Square Test of Independence is the simplest test to examine a causal relationship between two nominal level variables.